kircat-concatenation/kircat-concatenation/README.md

 Hello, My Name is Kira

 * I am a tech hobbyist from Southern Arizona
-* I am currently pursuing a BSP in Urban Planning from Arizona State University
+* I am currently studying at Pima Community College
 * In my free time, I enjoy tinkering with my Linux Desktop experience, as well as trying out new software projects I find on github.

 ## Skills

 * Proficient with Linux Systems Operation and Administration
 * Proficient with Windows Systems Operation and Administration
+* Proficient with MacOS Systems Operation and Administration
 * Experience with BASH and Lua Scripting Languages
 * Experience with C and Python Programmng Languages
 * Experience with SQL